hardwario/docs/chester/catalog-applications/chester-wm-bus.md

 **single** - scan uses only one cycle with one antenna, if it receives data from all devices, it sends data immediately, if not, it sends data after the `scan-timeout` timeout

 **dual** - the scan takes place twice, each time with a different antenna.
 If all devices are not scanned in the first cycle with antenna 1, a second scan with the second antenna is started.
 Each scan takes a maximum of scan-timeout seconds.
-The maximum time when the wM-BUS receiver is active is equal to 2x `scan-timeout`.
+The maximum time when the wM-Bus receiver is active is equal to 2x `scan-timeout`.

 ## Firmware